What is Tactus?

 We’re a small company based in Vancouver, Canada.
 Our team works hard to ensure that our 20+ apps are always working well, that you are supported in using them, and that you have the tools you need to achieve your goals.

-Co-founders Megan Sutton and Ben Carter team up with programmers Clément Cheng, Chris Tasker, and Mike Wu and speech-language pathologist Shezena Shahid to create and support the Tactus Therapy tools and resources you love today and the ones you will love tomorrow.
+Co-founders Megan Sutton and Ben Carter team up with programmers Clément Cheng, Chris Tasker, Mike Wu, and Dylan Landry, and speech-language pathologist Shezena Shahid to create and support the Tactus Therapy tools and resources you love today and the ones you will love tomorrow.

 The Tactus Therapy Difference